-One thing the best charities all have in common is that they allow you to easily see where your donated dollars are going.
+One thing the best charities all have in common is that they make it easy for you to see where your contributions are going.

 If you’re interested in charitable giving, an organization’s transparency should be important to you.
 In fact, it should be one of your biggest concerns.

 How To Choose the Best Charities for Your Money

-Unfortunately, there are many charities that make it difficult to see what portion of your donation is going to the actual cause and what’s allocated to things like operating expenses.
+Unfortunately, there are many charities that make it difficult to see what portion of your donation is going to the actual cause and what’s allocated to things like operating expenses or fundraising.

 In this article, I’ll lead you through four steps to help you choose the best charities for your donations.

 1. Decide What You’re Passionate About

 When it comes to giving, the adage to “follow your heart” is quite appropriate.

-If you’re passionate about different causes like animals, veterans, the homeless, or something else, you’ll want to prioritize them so that your money can make the biggest impact where you want it to.
+If you’re passionate about different causes like animals, veterans, the homeless, or something else, you’ll want to prioritize those kinds of organizations so that your money can make the biggest impact where you want it to.

 Money expert Clark Howard gives his time and money to several charities that he’s deeply involved in.
 Here are a few of his favorites: